Williamsluther3/Markdown-Summary/README.md

 ### What type of symbols are used in Markdown:

   #### When creating a Heading you use a pound or Hash tag symbol: #.
- [^1]: The hash tag symbols create Headings in different sizes pending on how many you use.
+ * The hash tag symbols create Headings in different sizes pending on how many you use.
-  [^1]: You are able to use up to 6 hash tags at a time.
+ * You are able to use up to 6 hash tags that all render different affects.
   1.  ***One hash tag with a space will render you the largest size Heading***
   1.  ***Six hash tags will render the smallest Heading***.